sandialabs/ConfigParserEnhanced/wip/loadenv/README.md

 ```

 When passing the `--ci-mode` flag to `load-env.sh`, your current shell's environment will be
 overwritten by `load-env.sh`.
-This mode is often useful in production environment when running
+This mode is often useful in production environments when running
 `load-env.sh` from a CI driver script.